SaurabhChawla100/spark-radiant/docs/dynamicFilterInSpark.md

 reduces the system resource requirements since the number of tasks spawned for the Join operation is reduced.
 This results in the completion of jobs with lower number of resources.

+**Improved Disk I/O :**
+Push down the dynamic filter to the FileSourceScan / Datasource to read only the filter records.
+This will reduce the pressure on the Disk I/O.

 ## Regular Join

 ```